asqiriba/golang-banking-system/README.md

 ## Installation

-We launch a local image of Postgres
+We launch an image of Postgres locally.

 ```bash
 make postgres
 ```

-Then, we run the migration script (Install from [here](https://github.com/golang-migrate/migrate/tree/master/cmd/migrate))
+Then, we run the migration script (Install from [here](https://github.com/golang-migrate/migrate/tree/master/cmd/migrate)).

 ```bash
 make createdb